 The senior leaders/directors have set a clear strategic intent for health and safety and this is driving the operational goals that are set in Requirement 2.
-At this level, the senior leaders understand both the health risks and the safety risks in the business and how these are controlled.
+At this level, the senior leaders understand both the work-related health risks and the safety risks in the business (such as work schedules, deadlines or other factors that would cause stress and anxiety) and how these are controlled.

-The key risk control indicators have been identified, and these are monitored by the senior leaders.
+The key risk control indicators have been identified and these are monitored by the senior leaders.

 Changes to risk control inform decisions and action.
 All business decisions will have a health and safety lens applied to ensure that health and safety is not being negatively impacted.
+For example, the need to bring in contract drivers to ensure shift drivers are not being fatigued due to heavy work commitments and deadlines.